 8 out of 9 people found this review helpfulwrite a review of this game

 read more reviews by Unicorn Lynx

 read more reviews for this game

-The GoodWhen "The Longest Journey" appeared on the scene, it was quickly proclaimed one of the best adventure games ever, and was frequently used by adventure fans as an argument against those who condemned the genre to death.
+The GoodWhen Longest Journey appeared on the stage, it generated a small sensation among adventure fans.
+Made by a Norwegian developer hitherto focused on console games, it was quickly proclaimed a modern masterpiece, and was frequently mentioned in speeches as argumentation against those who have condemned the genre to death.
 So, is it really that good?
 And, more importantly, can it save the adventure genre?

-The central idea of "The Longest Journey", the conflict between science and magic, is perhaps not very original, but it is enough to present a very unusual setting and to interest the player.
-The concept of letting a normal, ordinary girl to catch a glimpse of a world she had no idea about, to make her gradually realize her own importance, the meaning of her existence and her destination, and learn the truth about the world works wonderfully.
-Just like April Ryan, you discover a totally new world, and are surprised at everything you see.
-Since the larger part of the game is set in the "other" world, the feeling of magic and exploration of the unknown is unparalleled in any other adventure game.
-The game has a rich atmosphere, and the sheer imagination of the designers in creating the strange and appealing game world is very impressive.
+Perhaps the most appealing aspect of the game is the new world it creates.
+The central idea of the story - the conflict between science and magic - may not be very original, but it is executed with love and attention to detail.
+The concept of allowing a normal, ordinary girl to catch a glimpse of a world she had no idea about, making her gradually unravel the truth about it and herself, works here just like it should.
+Like April Ryan, you discover a new world, surprised by everything you see.
+The larger part of the game is set in that "other" world, and the feeling of magical, wondrous exploration of the unknown is captured very well.